 When Should You Be Concerned About Biting?

-- Growling and exposed teeth: Another sign that shows your dog isn’t being friendly is that they’re growling at you and are exposing their teeth.
+- Growling and exposed teeth: Another sign that shows your dog isn’t friendly is that they’re growling at you and exposing their teeth.
 This behavior is usually seen in dogs when they’re trying to threaten a predator or attacker.

 If you see the above-mentioned signs in your dog, chances are that they’re not biting you out of playfulness.
 Some puppies can have anger issues or just have an aggressive temperament, but that doesn’t mean it should be ignored.